Planning a Destination Wedding in Ireland: A Planner’s Perspective

 To legally marry in Ireland, you must give a minimum of three months’ notice to a civil registrar.
 You will need to provide original birth certificates, valid passports, and declarations of marital status.
 If either partner has been previously married, divorce decrees or death certificates must be provided.
 The registrar must also meet with both of you in person at least five business days before the ceremony.

-Civil weddings in Ireland - the legally binding ceremonies conducted by a registrar - can take place at any licensed venue, indoors or outdoors.
-The key requirement is that the venue holds the appropriate licence.
-Many of Ireland's finest castle estates and private grounds are fully licensed, meaning a legal outdoor ceremony on a summer Saturday is entirely possible.
+Civil weddings in Ireland - the legally binding ceremonies conducted by a registrar - can take place at licensed venues, indoors or outdoors, provided the venue holds the appropriate licence.
+Many of Ireland’s castle estates and private grounds are licensed, making outdoor ceremonies possible under the right conditions.

 Many international couples choose to complete the legal aspect of their marriage at home and hold a symbolic or spiritual ceremony in Ireland.
 This removes constraints around location and timing and allows complete freedom in how and where the ceremony is designed.